 Light Made Solid

 Long before electric lighting transformed interiors, European designers were already shaping and amplifying light through material alone.
-Bohemian crystal emerged not simply as decoration, but as a tool for controlling brightness, sparkle, and atmosphere.
+Bohemian crystal emerged not simply as decoration, but as a lighting material — a tool for controlling brightness, sparkle, and atmosphere.

 Produced in the historic region of Bohemia — now part of the Czech Republic — this crystal became synonymous with clarity, precision cutting, and optical brilliance.
 Its purpose was simple: to take limited sources of light and multiply their presence within a space.